hipc-book/hipc-book.github.io/_lectures/3-management_and_measurement.md

 The adoption of commodity hardware in most modern HPC systems means that, today, most systems use a relatively conventional Linux distribution.
 The most popular distributions in use are typically provided by vendors such as RedHat or SUSE, or supported by internal developers (as is the case with the Tri-Laboratory Operating System Stack, or TOSS, developed at LLNL, based heavily on the RedHat Enterprise Linux distribution).

-Although most systems (or perhaps even, all!) use a commodity Linux installation, there are a number of instances where compute nodes and login nodes use different Linux kernels, with compute nodes occaisionally favouring a lightweight kernel (LWK) -- such that the kernel only implements only a crucial subset of a full Linux kernel to minimise OS overhead and jitter.
+Although most systems (or perhaps even, all!) use a commodity Linux installation, there are a number of instances where compute nodes and login nodes use different Linux kernels, with compute nodes occaisionally favouring a lightweight kernel (LWK) -- such that the kernel implements only a crucial subset of a full Linux kernel to minimise OS overhead and jitter.

 Two examples of using LWKs can be seen in IBM's BlueGene systems and Cray systems.